-- a. personal details such as your name, address, date of birth, email address and telephone number - b. family details, for example names and information about other members of your family where this is relevant to your proceedings - c. lifestyle and social circumstances - d. financial details - e. physical or mental health details - f. racial or ethnic origin - g. religious, philosophical or other beliefs - h. sex life or sexual orientation - i. criminal proceedings, outcomes and sentences, and related security measures - j. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.
+- a. personal details such as your name, address, date of birth; - b. family details, for example names and information about other members of your family where this is relevant to your proceedings; - c. lifestyle and social circumstances; - d. financial details; - e. physical or mental health details; and - f. other personal data relevant to instructions to provide legal services, including data specific to the instructions in question.